Dragon Ball (manga): Characters

 When creating a character, his process was to draw their face and body type first, and then the clothes, while thinking if the fighters can move around in them.
-He said that he does not draw "bad guys" so unscrupulous that it affects readers psychologically.
-This is not out of concern for others, but because he does not enjoy drawing such things.
+He said that he did not draw "bad guys" so unscrupulous that it affected readers psychologically.
+This is not out of concern for others, but because he did not enjoy drawing such things.
 Few of his characters have screentone because he found it difficult to use.
 Toriyama was not concerned about consistency with the color of characters' clothes for the occasional color pages, having sometimes used different ones than he had before.
 He even specifically asked Torishima to produce as few color pages as possible.
 Character names are almost always puns sharing a theme with characters related to them, most commonly food.
 For example, all Saiyans are named after vegetables, saiya (サイヤ) being an anagram of the syllables for yasai (野菜) which means vegetable; such as Kakarrot (カカロット, Kakarotto) taken from carrot (キャロット, kyarotto).

 Going against the normal convention that the strongest characters should be the largest in terms of physical size, he designed many of Dragon Balls most powerful characters, including Goku, with small statures.
 Toriyama explained that he had Goku grow up so that drawing fight scenes would be easier, even though Torishima was against it initially because it was rare to have the main character of a manga series change drastically.
 Torishima later referred to this as his own biggest crisis during the series, with Toriyama threatening to end it if Goku could not grow up.
 The editor said his concerns were unfounded, as readers accepted the change without complaint.

-Having created Piccolo Daimao as the first truly evil villain, he said that his part of the series was the most interesting to draw.
+Having created the Great Demon King Piccolo as the first truly evil villain, he said that his part of the series was the most interesting to draw.
 Freeza was created around the time of the Japanese economic bubble and inspired by real estate speculators, who Toriyama called the "worst kind of people".
 Yū Kondō, Toriyama's second editor, from the Saiyan arc until the appearance of Perfect Cell, and Fuyuto Takeda, his third editor from Perfect Cell until the end of the series, said that Dragon Ball hit its peak in popularity during the Freeza arc.
 In a one-thousand ballot popularity poll held in Weekly Shōnen Jump, Dragon Ball received 815 votes.
 Finding the escalating enemies difficult, Toriyama created the Ginyu Force to add more balance to the manga.

 When Toriyama created the Super Saiyan transformation during the Freeza arc, he gave Goku blond hair because it was easier to draw for Toriyama's assistant, who spent a lot of time blacking in Goku's hair.
 He also gave him piercing eyes, based on Bruce Lee's paralyzing glare.